TNT-Dental/tntvideos/readme.md

 #### v 1.2
 - Small update for vimeo with static, use data-mode="static" to vimeo-solo players
+- New responsive play append for mobile, use data-mobile-append-play=""

 #### v 1.1
 - NEW Close button string option